United-Lands/UnitedCombat/README.md

 # UnitedCombat
-Minecraft plugin for United Lands that handles
+Minecraft plugin for United Lands that handles war and PvP mechanics.